docsforadobe/illustrator-scripting-guide/docs/jsobjref/GradientStops.rst

-.. _jsobjref/gradientStops:
+.. _jsobjref/GradientStops:

-Gradient Stops
+GradientStops
 ################################################################################

 ``gradientStops``

 **Description**

-A collection of ``GradientStop`` objects in a specific gradient.
+A collection of :ref:`jsobjref/GradientStop` objects in a specific gradient.
 The elements are not named; you must access them by index.

 ----